See How Your Circuit Board is Made During Design with Altium Designer

 Your incorporation of DFM into your design will be more effective if you understand its importance to your board’s manufacture and the design and development process in general.
 One of the best ways to acquire this is by being able to see how your copper or board specifications affect your PCB layout in real-time during design.

-AD’s Advanced 3D View Capabilities Enhance Your Ability To Design for the Accurate and Efficient Manufacture of Your PCB
+Altium Designer’s Advanced 3D View Capabilities Enhance Your Ability To Design for the Accurate and Efficient Manufacture of Your PCB

 Altium Designer provides multiple ways for you to set parameters that impact the fabrication and assembly of your board.
 These include the comprehensive PCB Rules and Constraints Editor and multiple specific management dialogs, including the Stack Manager.
 You can also directly access PCB layout elements by clicking on them while viewing your design in 3D.
-In addition to these capabilities that enable you to see how a PCB is made, AD 18 includes advanced functionality for setting up the panelization of your design and integrating cases and enclosures.
+In addition to these capabilities that enable you to see how a PCB is made, Altium Designer includes advanced functionality for setting up the panelization of your design and integrating cases and enclosures.

 - In addition to real-time viewing of how your board will be made during design, Altium Designer provide you with the ability to construct the panelization for the copper on your PCB or multiple PCBs.